-The 20 Worst Things to Buy at Walmart
+The 20 Worst Things to Buy at Walmart, According to Experts

 These Walmart purchases may seem like deals, but they're bad buys in the long run.

 Walmart offers its shoppers both bargain prices and the convenience of buying a massive range of goods under one roof.
 But not every item in the store is offered at the best price in the retail marketplace.
-Some might not be up to your quality standards.
-And some of Walmart's offerings just aren't smart buys compared to other options.
-We gathered tips from shopping and retail experts for the inside line on the worst things to buy at Walmart—and what you should know before you consider buying them.
-And for more purchases to avoid, discover The 20 Worst Things to Buy at Costco.
+While certain goods might not be up to your quality standards, some Walmart offerings just aren't smart buys compared to other options.
+To help you navigate your next trip, we gathered tips from shopping and retail experts for the inside line on the things you should never buy at Walmart.
+And for more shopping tips, check out If You Want to Save on Groceries at Walmart, Shop at This Time.

 For appliances, you'd be better off shopping in a place that specializes in them rather than this jack-of-all-trades retailer.

 "Walmart doesn't have a large selection of large appliances, and even if they did, you'd be more likely to find a better price at stores like Best Buy, Home Depot, or Lowe's," says Julie Ramhold with DealNews.
 "Not only do those stores regularly offer up to 35 percent off a variety of large appliances—they tend to also have decent delivery services, so you don't have to haul that new fridge home by yourself."
-And for more items to avoid on your next Walmart trip, check out these 27 Things Experts and Consumers Say You Should Never Buy at Walmart.
+And for how to save money on the items you do buy, check out these 29 Amazing Walmart Shopping Tips Only Employees Know.

 Remember that low-quality clothing wears out faster and has to be replaced, costing you more money in the end—so you might want to buy yours elsewhere.